-4. Pu Pupils Pupils Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record 4.2 Attendance registers Yes Date of register + 3 years SECURE DISPOSAL [If these records are retained electronically any backup copies should be destroyed at the same time] 4.3 Pupil Files Retained in Schools Yes 4.3a • Primary Retain for the time which the pupil remains at the primary school Transfer to the secondary school (or other primary school) when the child leaves the school.
-4.3b Secondary Limitation Act 1980 DOB of the pupil + 25 years 3 SECURE DISPOSAL 4.4 Pupil files Yes 4.4a • Primary Retain for the time which the pupil remains at the primary school Transfer to the secondary school (or other primary school) when the child leaves the school.
-4.4b • Secondary Limitation Act 1980 DOB of the pupil + 25 years SECURE DISPOSAL 4.5 Special Educational Needs files, reviews and Individual Education Plans Yes DOB of the pupil + 25 years the review NOTE: This retention period is the minimum period that any pupil file should be kept.
-SEN files to be kept for a longer period of time to defend the school against a" failure to provide a sufficient education" case.
+4. Pupils Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record be destroyed at the same time] 4.3 Pupil Files Retained in Schools Yes 4.3a Primary Retain for the time which the pupil remains at the primary school Transfer to the secondary school (or other primary school) when the child leaves the school.
+4.3b Secondary Limitation Act 1980 DOB of the pupil + 31 years 3 SECURE DISPOSAL 4.4 Pupil files Yes 4.4a Primary Retain for the time which the pupil remains at the primary school Transfer to the secondary school (or other primary school) when the child leaves the school.
+4.4b Secondary Limitation Act 1980 DOB of the pupil + 31 years SECURE DISPOSAL 4.5 Special Educational Needs files, reviews, and Individual Education Plans Yes DOB of the pupil + 31 years the review NOTE: This retention period is the minimum period that any pupil file should be kept.
+SEN files to be kept for a longer period of time to defend the school against a "failure to provide a sufficient education" case.
 There is an element of business risk analysis involved in any decision to keep the records longer than the minimum retention period.
-SECURE DISPOSAL 4.6 Correspondence Relating to Authorised Absence No Date of absence + 2 years SECURE DISPOSAL
+SECURE DISPOSAL 4.6 Correspondence Relating to Authorised Absence and Issues No Date of absence + 2 years SECURE DISPOSAL 4.7 Examination results Yes

-4. P l.
-Pupils Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record and Issues 4.7 Examination results Yes 4.7a • Public No Year of examinations + 6 years SECURE DISPOSAL 4.7b Internal examination results Yes Current year + 5 years 5 SECURE DISPOSAL 4.8 Any other records created in the course of contact with pupils Yes/No Current year + 3 years Review at the end of 3 years and either allocate a further retention period or SECURE DISPOSAL 4.9 Statement maintained under The Education Act 1996 - Section 324 Yes Special Educational Needs and Disability Act 2001 Section 1 DOB + 30 years SECURE DISPOSAL unless legal action is pending 4.10 Proposed statement or amended statement Yes Special Educational Needs and Disability Act 2001 Section 1 DOB + 30 years SECURE DISPOSAL unless legal action is pending 4.11 Advice and information to parents regarding educational needs Yes Special Educational Needs and Disability Act 2001 Section 2 Closure + 12 years SECURE DISPOSAL unless legal action is pending 4.12 Accessibility Strategy Yes Special Educational Needs and Disability Act 2001 Section 14 Closure + 12 years SECURE DISPOSAL unless legal action is pending 4.13 Parental permission slips for school trips - where there has been no major incident Yes Conclusion of the trip SECURE DISPOSAL 4.14 Parental permission slips for school trips - where there has been a major incident Yes Limitation Act 1980 DOB of the pupil involved in the incident + 25 years The permission slips for all pupils on the trip need to be retained to show that the rules had been followed for all SECURE DISPOSAL
+4. P 4.
+Pupils Basic file description DP Issues Statutory Provisions Retention Period [operational] Action at the end of the life of the record 4.7a • Public No Year of examinations + 6 years SECURE DISPOSAL 4.7b Internal examination results Yes Current year + 5 years 5 SECURE DISPOSAL 4.8 Any other records created in the course of contact with pupils Yes/No Current year + 3 years Review at the end of 3 years and either allocate a further retention period or SECURE DISPOSAL 4.9 Statement maintained under The Education Act 1996 - Section 324 Yes Special Educational Needs and Disability Act 2001 Section 1 DOB + 31 years SECURE DISPOSAL unless legal action is pending 4.10 Proposed statement or amended statement Yes Special Educational Needs and Disability Act 2001 Section 1 DOB + 31 years SECURE DISPOSAL unless legal action is pending 4.11 Advice and information to parents regarding educational needs Yes Special Educational Needs and Disability Act 2001 Section 2 Closure + 12 years SECURE DISPOSAL unless legal action is pending 4.12 Accessibility Strategy Yes Special Educational Needs and Disability Act 2001 Section 14 Closure + 12 years SECURE DISPOSAL unless legal action is pending 4.13 Parental permission slips for school trips - where there has been no major incident Yes Conclusion of the trip SECURE DISPOSAL 4.14 Parental permission slips for school trips - where there has been a major incident Yes Limitation Act 1980 DOB of the pupil involved in the incident + 25 years The permission slips for all pupils on the trip need to be retained to show that the rules had been followed for all pupils SECURE DISPOSAL 4.15 Records created by schools No 3-part supplement to the Date of visit + 14 years 6 Ν